uber/Cadence-Docs/src/docs/07-operation-guide/03-monitoring.md

 ```

 ## Cadence Application Monitoring
-This section describes recommended dashboards for monitoring Cadence application using SDK metrics.
+This section describes the recommended dashboards for monitoring Cadence application using metrics emitted by SDK.
 See the `setup` section about how to collect those metrics.

-### Workflow Start/Success
+### Workflow Start and Successful completion
-* Workflow is successfully started/signalWithStart and completed/canceled/continuedAsNew
+* Workflow successfully started/signalWithStart and completed/canceled/continuedAsNew
 * Monitor: not recommended
 * Datadog query example
 ```